-- Organize the young people into small groups. - Distribute three sheets of drawing paper, colored paper, and scissors to each group.
+- Organize the class into small groups. - Distribute three sheets of drawing paper, colored paper, and scissors to each group.
 (You may also wish to provide these optional mobile-making supplies to each group: wire hanger, three 18-inch pieces of yarn, hole-punch.) - Explain that each group is to design a logo or symbol for each of the Sacraments of Christian Initiation.
-Encourage the candidates to be creative but to also reflect facts about the Sacraments. - Invite the groups to take turns presenting their logos or designs. - Consider, if time allows, having the young people make mobiles out of their logos for displaying in the classroom.
+Encourage the candidates to be creative but to also reflect facts about the Sacraments. - Invite the groups to take turns presenting their logos or designs. - Optional: If time allows, have the students make mobiles out of their logos for displaying in the classroom.